lewismj/cucumber/plugin.md

  addSbtPlugin("com.waioeka.sbt" % "cucumber-plugin" % "0.1.7")

 ```

-Note, the latest version of the plugin built using SBT 1.0.2.
+Note, the latest version of the plugin is built using SBT 1.0.2.

 ### Cucumber Plugin Example